gutenbergtools/gutenbergsite/site/policy/terms_of_use.md

 Every application that uses our OPDS feed must:
 - Use a proper user-agent, like: *calibre/1.1.0 (+http://www.calibre.org)*.
 Always include a contact address like a web page or email, so we can reach you.
 Applications without contact address and application developers that do not respond to our inquiries will be blocked from using our OPDS feed.
 - Make no more requests to our servers than a user with a browser typically would make (eg. for every search, request only one page of results, and automatically request the next page only if the users scrolls to the bottom of the previous page).
 If your application makes lots of requests, your users will be blocked at the IP level.
-For high-volume OPDS applications consider downloading our [catalog database] (/ebooks/offline_catalogs.html) and hosting your own OPDS feed.
+For high-volume OPDS applications consider downloading our [catalog database](/ebooks/offline_catalogs.html) and hosting your own OPDS feed.
 If you have special needs, [contact us](/about/contact_information.html), don't try to `hack around´.

 ### Automated Blocks